-The Pennsylvania & Delaware Valley Chapter invites subject matter experts to share your knowledge with our membership by joining our Speakers Bureau and presenting at one of our educational programs.
+All members that have subject matter expertise are invited to join the chapter Speakers Bureau and present an educational program.
 The educational programs hosted by CAI benefit our membership in the following ways:

 - CAI presents many learning opportunities for community association managers, volunteer leaders and homeowners.
-In addition to helping build better communities through education, managers receive continuing education credits for each program that can be used to achieve and retain professional manager designations including the PCAM.
+Managers receive continuing education credits for each program to achieve and retain CAI professional manager designations.

 - By speaking at these educational programs, business partners and managers who are subject matter experts gain exposure to and build relationships with our membership.

-for a presentation that you feel would be an engaging and noteworthy topic for a CAI educational program.
-Presentations should feature content that is specifically relevant to community associations and should be targeted to community association managers, management company executives and homeowner board members.
+Your presentation should feature content that is specifically relevant to community associations and should be targeted to community association managers, management company executives and homeowner board members.
+Sessions that are interactive and addressing trends and new information will standout.
 All submissions will be forwarded to the appropriate program committee for review and selection of presentations.

-The chapter will host two half day Manager Symposiums - one in February and one in October, 2018.
-These symposiums will feature multiple breakout sessions featuring topics by experience level (Novice, Intermediate, Expert).
-These sessions will offer continuing education credit for community association managers.
+The chapter typically hosts two half day Manager Education Symposiums.
+These symposiums feature multiple breakout sessions featuring topics by experience level (Novice, Intermediate, Expert).
+These sessions offer continuing education credit for community association managers.
 Dates to be determined.

 Annual Conference & Expo

-The 2018 Annual Conference & Expo will take place on April 26, 2018 at the Valley Forge Casino Resort.
+The Annual Conference & Expo takes place in the Spring.
 The Expo typically includes four to six one hour educational programs that deal with timely information for community associations and managers.

 Regional Mini Trade Shows

-The chapter will host mini trade shows in the Fall of 2018 in South Jersey and the Pocono Mountains.
-Each event will include one hour educational sessions.
+The chapter host mini trade shows in the Fall in Central PA, South Jersey and the Pocono Mountains.
+Each event includes a one hour educational session.